 Daniel Martin

-Daniel serves as Chief Data Scientist for the Drucker Institute at Claremont Graduate University.
+Daniel serves as Chief Data Scientist and Drucker Fellow for the Drucker Institute at Claremont Graduate University.
 Daniel is currently pursuing a PhD in Positive Organizational Psychology at CGU, where he specializes in behavioral assessment development, the application of AI in personal and professional development practices, and the effects of positive emotion on professional communication networks.
 Daniel’s professional work involves collecting, analyzing, and interpreting data to enhance organizational decision-making, as well as helping inform the development of technical systems to aid in automating these processes wherever possible.
 Daniel is passionate about applying his expertise in quantitative methodologies to help leaders make decisions that are informed by logical reasoning and sound evidence.
 Daniel’s work with us helps ensure that our processes yield measurable results that align with our mission and goals as an institution.

 Cecilia Contreras